niklasf/shakmaty/pgn-reader/README.md

 `Reader` parses games and calls methods of a user provided `Visitor`.
 Implementing custom visitors allows for maximum flexibility:

-* The reader itself does not allocate.
+* The reader itself does not allocate (besides a single fixed-size buffer).
   The visitor can decide if and how to represent games in memory.
 * The reader does not validate move legality.
   This allows implementing support for custom chess variants,